 List of Courses

-This course will provide the student with an overview of wellness and physical fitness principles.
-Through course lectures and actual participation, the material covered will enable the student to initiate a healthy lifestyle change.
-Topics covered include: the four areas of physical fitness, proper nutrition for a healthy lifestyle, relaxation and stress management techniques, self-responsibility as it relates to personal health management, prevention and care of common injuries, and the use and misuse of supplements.
-There are no prerequisites for this course.
+This course will provide students with an overview of wellness and physical fitness principles.
+Through course lectures and participation, the course will enable the student to initiate and maintain a healthy lifestyle.
+Topics covered include: definitions of health, wellness and disease, components of physical fitness, proper nutrition for wellness and weight management, relaxation and stress management techniques, self-responsibility as it relates to personal health, prevention and care of common injuries, and wellness throughout the lifespan.

 This course will provide the student with a basic knowledge of proper horsemanship.
 Through lectures and actual riding lessons, the student will learn the proper techniques of caring for a horse, riding, etiquette, grooming, horse anatomy, and safety.
 The student will gain self-confidence for personal safety and riding enjoyment.
 In addition, the student will better understand the horse and how it functions, both mentally and physically.
 There is an additional fee per riding session for this class.
 There are no prerequisites for this course.

 This course is a natural progression from Horsemanship I. Through lectures and actual riding lessons, the student will enhance his/her understanding of the nature of horses and proper methods of caring for horses.
 They will identify different breeds, colors and markings.
 Advanced riding, handling, and grooming skills will be taught along with more detailed instruction on the care and structure of horses.
 There is an additional fee per riding session for this class.
 Prerequisite: PEH 114, or the equivalent of 15 hours of riding instruction.

 PEH 129 Tennis (1 credits)